Kernix13/weather-api-app/README.md

 From the freeCodeCamp video Using a [Public API - Tutorial for Beginners](https://youtu.be/BYsTrGH6B2s).

 This is my first and only jQuery app.
-I last updated the code in January of 2022.
+I will be refactoring it to be vanilla JavaScript.

 ## To-Do